puppetlabs/pcp-broker/doc/logging.md

 The string uuid of a message

+### `messagetype`

+The string identifying the type of message

 ### `source`

-The sender of the message as a PCP Uri
+The sender of the message as a PCP URI

 ### `destination`

-An array or single PCP Uri
+An array or single PCP URI